VKCOM/nocolor/CONTRIBUTING.md

 We do not use complicated methods for releases.
 Each release is created manually:

-- Update the version in the `cmd/main.go` file;
+- Update the version in the `cmd/main.go` file and in the `Makefile`;
-- Run the `make release` command, which creates archives with executable files for Linux, Windows, and macOS;
+- Run the `make release` command, which creates archives with executable files for Linux, Windows, and macOS in the folder `release-v[version]`;
 - Create a new release in GitHub, which describes the changes and uploads the archives;
 - Release.